-Europe vote will decide if Italy stays in EU: League lawmaker
+Europe vote will decide if Italy stays in EU -League lawmaker

 Borghi, an economist, has repeatedly said that Italy would be better off with its own currency, adding however that dumping the euro is not in the government’s program because of 5-Star opposition.

 On Friday, Borghi also reiterated his call for the European Central Bank to become a lender of last resort.

-“In this way no spread (between Italy and Germany bonds’ interest rates) would exist anymore,” Borghi said.
+“In this way no spread (between Italy and Germany bonds’ interest rates) would exist anymore,” he said.

-Borghi said that, according to the latest polls, the League should come off as the biggest single party in the new European parliament, and he hoped the League and the 5-Star would be part of the same parliamentary group.
+Borghi said that according to the latest polls, the League should come off as the biggest single party in the new European parliament, and he hoped the League and the 5-Star would be part of the same parliamentary group.

-Reporting by Elvira Pollina; Writing by Giselda Vagnoni; Editing by Steve Scherer and Frances Kerry
+Reporting by Elvira Pollina; Writing by Giselda Vagnoni; Editing by Steve Scherer and Mark Heinrich